Dosage Form: tablet, film coated

 A published trial suggested that the rates of Lamivudine resistance in subjects treated for HBeAg-negative CHB appear to be more variable (0% to 27% at 1 year and 10% to 56% at 2 years).

-Cross-Resistance: HBV containing Lamivudine resistance-associated substitutions (rtL180M, rtM204I, rtM204V, rtL180M and rtM204V, rtV173L and rtL180M and rtM204V) retain susceptibility to adefovir dipivoxil but have reduced susceptibility to entecavir (30 fold) and telbivudine (greater than 100 fold).
+HBV containing Lamivudine resistance-associated substitutions (rtL180M, rtM204I, rtM204V, rtL180M and rtM204V, rtV173L and rtL180M and rtM204V) retain susceptibility to adefovir dipivoxil but have reduced susceptibility to entecavir (greater than 30-fold) and telbivudine (greater than 100-fold).
 The Lamivudine resistance-associated substitution rtA181T results in diminished response to adefovir and telbivudine.
-Similarly, HBV with entecavir resistance-associated substitutions (I169T/M250V and T184G/S202I) have greater than 1,000 fold reductions in susceptibility to Lamivudine.
+Similarly, HBV with entecavir resistance-associated substitutions (rtI169T/rtM250V and rtT184G/rtS202I) have greater than 1,000-fold reductions in susceptibility to Lamivudine.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Carcinogenesis: Long-term carcinogenicity studies with Lamivudine in mice and rats showed no evidence of carcinogenic potential at exposures up to 34 times (mice) and 200 times (rats) those observed in humans at the recommended therapeutic dose for chronic hepatitis B.
+Long-term carcinogenicity studies with Lamivudine in mice and rats showed no evidence of carcinogenic potential at exposures up to 34 times (mice), and 113 and 187 times (male and female rats, respectively) those observed in humans at the recommended therapeutic dose for chronic hepatitis B.

 - Trial 1 was a randomized, double-blind trial of Lamivudine 100 mg once daily versus placebo for 52 weeks followed by a 16-week no-treatment period in 141 treatment-naive US subjects.